 St. John's College of Liberal Arts and SciencesOnline

-You can complete the fully online advanced certificate in Management for Information Professionals at St. John’s University as a stand-alone degree or concurrently with the Master of Science program in Library and Information Science.
+You can complete the fully online advanced certificate in Management for Information Professionals at St. John’s as a stand-alone degree or concurrently with the Master of Science program in Library and Information Science.
 The certificate will develop your management and leadership potential, enabling you to take on leadership positions in libraries and information organizations.
 Our program features a unique focus on social justice, responsibility, and ethics.

 This certificate program will help you enhance your skills and expertise in developing and managing strategic partnerships, collaborations, projects, knowledge bases, and new initiatives for a changing work environment.
 You also examine and apply the strategies, processes, and practices used by information organizations and managers to leverage human resources effectively and efficiently.
 Although the skills you gain in this certificate program translate to any type of information environment, the curriculum focuses primarily on business and legal organizations.